Rabiya-Abubakar/Challenge-1/grading-assignment/README.md

 index.js: The main file that runs the program. helper.js: Contains helper functions used in the program.

-Enter student marks Rabiya : 85
+Enter student marks Rabiya: 85
 Grade: A

 Enter student marks Mryam: 70